-Respecting and promoting human rights across all our activity is one of our top priorities.
+Respecting and promoting human rights across all our activity is one of our core priorities.
 This is particularly important as we continue to re-shape our organisation and our geographic footprint.

 Our Code of Conduct sets out our commitment to supporting the UN principles of Human Rights and the high standards of employment we require across the company.
 These include respecting diversity and, as a minimum, complying with national legal requirements regarding wages and working hours.
 We also support the International Labour Organisation's (ILO) standards regarding child labour and minimum age.
 All eligible employees have the right to be a member of a trade union.
 We have agreements with trade unions in a number of countries where collective bargaining is customary practice; is within a country’s legal framework, and is supported by employees.
 We are also committed to working only with suppliers who embrace standards of ethical behaviour that our consistent with our own.